PierreMishra/US_Dam_Safety_ENV.872/README.md

 ## Database Information

-* 2019 National Inventory of Dams, US Army Corps of Engineers The NID dataset contains US dam inventory of approximately 90,000 dams.
+* 2019 National Inventory of Dams, US Army Corps of Engineers

+The NID dataset contains US dam inventory of approximately 90,000 dams.
 It has been further processed to contain columns of relevant variables.
 Source: <https://nid.sec.usace.army.mil/ords/f?p=105:21:7801154475967::NO:::>

 Accessed: March 23, 2020

 * WaterWatch, United States Geological Survey

 This platform provids computed annual run-off for all hydrologic units since 1901.
-The data was further cleaned and subsetted for North Carolina HUC-8.
+The dataset comes with a PDF file named 'huc_8_readme.pdf' located in Data/Raw folder describing the methodology behind calculating annual run-off for the HUCs.
+The data was further cleaned and subsetted for North Carolina HUC-8 sub-basins.
 Source: <https://waterwatch.usgs.gov/index.php?id=romap3&sid=w__download>

 Accessed: April 3, 2020

-* 8-digits HUC sub-basins, NC Department of Environmental Quality Online GS This data contains shapefiles of all HUC-8 sub basins for NC.
+* 8-digits HUC sub-basins, NC Department of Environmental Quality Online GS

+This data contains shapefiles of all HUC-8 sub basins for NC.
 The data was originated from USGS database.
 Source: <http://data-ncdenr.opendata.arcgis.com/datasets/8-digit-huc-subbasins?geometry=-85.940%2C33.597%2C-73.899%2C36.739&orderBy=HUC_8&orderByAsc=false>

 Accessed: April 3, 2020

-* States Boundary, Bureau of Transportation Statistics This a shapefile of all state boundaries.
+* States Boundary, Bureau of Transportation Statistics

+This a shapefile of all state boundaries.
 Source: <http://osav-usdot.opendata.arcgis.com/datasets/c6717a90c9fe4f1986ba40789cbe124f_0>

 Accessed: April 5, 2020